-5. CalPERS received a WELL Health-Safety Rating in 21 features that promote human health and safety, three more features than the previous year!

-A WELL certified building results in a 10% increase in improved mental health and 2% increase in better overall physical health.

-6. Lincoln Plaza used 50% less water compared to the 2010 baseline.

-That's enough water to fill 653 average sized residential swimming pools.

-7. Over 8.7 million kilowatt-hours, 59% of Lincoln Plaza's electricity, came from a local field through SMUD's SolarShares program.
+- 5. CalPERS received a WELL Health-Safety Rating in 21 features that promote human health and safety, three more features than the previous year!
+A WELL certified building results in a 10% increase in improved mental health and 2% increase in better overall physical health. - 6.
+Lincoln Plaza used 42% less water compared to the 2010 baseline.
+That's enough water to fill 490 average sized residential swimming pools or 17 Olympic sized pools. - 7.
+Over 8.7 million kilowatt-hours, 60% of Lincoln Plaza's electricity, came from a local field through SMUD's SolarShares program.

-A Tesla Model Y could drive approximately 34.8 million miles on 8.7 million kilowatthours.
+A Tesla Model Y could drive approximately 34.8 million miles on 8.7 million kilowatt-hours.
+You can go to the moon and back 18 times!

-8. LPEW and LPN have a total of 69 Level 1 and Level 2 electric vehicle charging stations.

-An electric vehicle driver can save on average \$700 per year on gasoline compared to combustion engine vehicle drivers.

-9. CalPERS' Greenhouse Gas (GHG) emissions were reduced by 5,586 metric tons or 86% when compared against the 2010 baseline.
+- 8. LPEW and LPN have a total of 69 Level 1 and Level 2 electric vehicle charging stations.
+An electric vehicle driver can save on average \$700 per year on gasoline compared to combustion engine vehicle drivers. - 9.
+CalPERS' Greenhouse Gas (GHG) emissions were reduced by 5,382 metric tons or 83% when compared against the 2010 baseline.

-The reduction is equal to 1,243 cars driven 11,500 miles annually.
-In another example, the reduction is equal to 1,087 homes' electricity use for one year.
+The reduction is equal to 1,170 cars driven 11,500 miles annually.
+In another example, the reduction is equal to 740 homes' electricity use for one year.

-10. Lincoln Plaza created an average of 3.2 cubic yards of organic waste per week, which is recycled through Atlas Disposal and Carson Landscaping.

-Over a year's time, this is equivalent to 31,023 gallons of organic waste.
-GHG emissions from organic waste are reduced by more than 50% when properly composted.

-11. CalPERS created 223.6 tons of solid waste in 2022 and diverted 61% or 136.4 tons of solid waste from the landfill through recycling and composting.

-This reduced carbon dioxide emissions by 477 tons which is equal to GHG emissions from 53,674 gallons of gasoline consumed.

-12. There were 18 cubic yards of organic waste hauled to an organics facility for composting soil that can be used to improve plant growth.
+- Lincoln Plaza created an average of 3.0 cubic yards of organic waste per week, which is recycled through Atlas Disposal and Carson Landscaping.
+Over a year's time, this is equivalent to 95,200 pounds of organic waste.
+GHG emissions from organic waste are reduced by more than 50% when properly composted. - CalPERS created 243.38 tons of solid waste and diverted 57% or 139.4 tons of solid waste from the landfill through recycling and composting.
+This reduced carbon dioxide emissions by 772 tons which is equal to GHG emissions from 17,562 gallons of gasoline consumed. - 12.
+There were 158 cubic yards of organic waste hauled to an organics facility for composting soil that can be used to improve plant growth.